Powerline

 An Aussie Roadmap: building a clean, reliable and low-cost electricity grid

-The latest ISP shows we are well on our way to a reliable renewables-powered grid, with around 40 percent of the electricity in our main national grid already coming from clean wind, hydro and solar.
+The latest ISP shows we are well on our way to a reliable renewables-powered grid, with more than 40 percent of the electricity in our main national grid already coming from clean wind, hydro and solar.
 Now, we need to build on this progress so even more Australians can enjoy the benefits.

 Let’s take a look in a bit more detail.